Financial-Times/engineering-progression/docs/language.md

 ## General Guidelines

-These guidelines apply to communications by the Engineering Progression Working Group, documentation in this repository and website, and the written levels and competencies.
+These guidelines apply to broad communications, documentation in this repository and website, and the written levels and competencies.

 ### Be conversational